azureleaf/study-notes/ruby/rails.md

 #

 #
-# refactor: Don't use permit! for params!!!
+# refactor: Don't use "permit!" for params!!!
 List all the params manually, or it can be a severe security hole
 #
 ```